javelinorg/github-scrum-workflow/README.md

 ### Other

 You can define and assign custom labels that you need within your workflow or organization.
-This allows the Development Team to group items in sprints and track progress inside your repostory via the GitHub Projects view as well as GitHub Milestones.

 # The Process Flow